syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows when only one item in a group gets selected .
+The following screenshot shows the output when only one item in a group gets selected .
 You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_item_in_group-1968064931).

 ![](SfListView_images/SfListView-SelectOneinGroup.png)